 4. Establish Routines for Papers

 You are going to need routines for student papers.
-How they turn things in, get them back, correct them. etc. I’ve got a video coming in early October (and a podcast!) to show exactly how I do that!
+How they turn things in, get them back, correct them. etc. You can watch a video to see exactly how I managed that in my classroom or listen to the podcast version if you are on the go!

 But you also want routines for your papers.
 Where are you going to house your lesson plans?
 How do you want to handle papers that come in from the office and need to go home with kids?
 Again, giving all of these things a home is key to establishing routines and not misplacing things!